raspberrypilearning/weather-station-dashboard/worksheet.md

 1. If you have your own weather station at your school, ask your teacher for the weather station's `id`.
 If you don't then you can use the `id` in the code below.

 1. The first step is simple.
 You can make the Scratch cat tell you the weather for any particular weather station you like.
-First grab a `when green flag clicked`
+First grab a `when green flag clicked` block.

 	![](images/cat-1.png)